 Q: Why is it important to minimize screen time?
 Is it fine to use the phone in front of kids?

-Q: What are challenges parents face in raising kids screen-free?
+Q: What are the challenges parents face in raising kids screen-free?

 Everyone is vulnerable.
 We see adults checking their phones 300 times a day, and this is called intermittent reinforcement.
 This type of reinforcement keeps us going back if we don’t learn to discipline ourselves.
 And then, the younger the child is, the more vulnerable they are to images.
 The more time kids spend and the earlier [in their lives] the harder it is to get them off.